avermeulen/connection-provider/readme.md

 # Connection Provider

-Middleware that enables decoupling resources and components in Express JS.
-Making testing easier.
+Express JS middleware that enables decoupling resources and components, making testing easier.

-Currently only supporting mysql connections.
+Only supporting mysql connections.

 ## How to use it: